 A few more rounds of editing and writing followed, and a final read.

 I would recommend using the Table of Contents function in Word.
 Under the REFERENCE TAB you can easily insert a table of contents.
 Once the table is created, use the ADD TEXT function to add chapters.
 Go to the chapter heading, then click the ADD TEXT function and UPDATE TABLE.
 It’s added automatically to the table.

 Remember to add page numbers and the right amount of margin.

 I actually wrote my third and fourth books in Google Drive, which has similar functionalities.
 Google Drive is easier to give others access to the document.

 Consider using Google Bard or another AI tool to give you feedback as well.

 Design of the cover

-Writing and editing wasn’t enough.
+Writing and editing weren’t enough.
 I needed a cover.
 At first, I created one based on a Kindle Direct template.
 Kindle Direct will print your book for you when orders come in and send you the royalties.
 It’s a super easy process.

 - Upload Word document